 - September 26, 2017: Mindfulness at work – HR knowledge improvement session with Liz Hall

 Our special guest speakers were arranged by AmCham member Ábri Judit, founder of Coaching Határok Nélkül.

 Another successful initiative is the HR Academy series, launched in Fall 2015 and continued in Fall 2016.
 The purpose of the series is to provide an opportunity for young, mid-level HR managers from AmCham member companies to learn about the newest trends of HR – from the most successful HR solution providers.
 Internal HR professionals are responsible for a plethora of tasks, with the constant drive to stay ahead of the curve and know the market well.
 The „HR Academy” brings a connoisseur’s selection to the table, offering a comprehensive education in five modules on the latest trends in selection and development of employees and analytical tools.
 An additional aim of the series is to build a strong and lasting relationship with the participants, the future leaders in HR.

 Finally, we are proud to have successfully launched and concluded the Coach up! project, together with the International Coaching Federation.
 Thirty member companies participated in the pro bono program, working with ACC and PCC coaches.
 The project also won the ‘I Care For’ Award at the ICF Global Leaders Forum on March 5, 2015 in Atlanta, Georgia, USA.
 AmCham Hungary would like to thank László Szépkúti, chairman of the HR Committee and Judit Ábri, ICF PCC executive coach, Coach up! project leader for designing and driving the project.

-The Committee also cooperated successfully with AmCham’s Talent Policy Task Force in organizing the first Competitive Education Summit, held on November 19, 2015.
+The Committee also cooperated successfully with AmCham’s Talent Policy Task Force in organizing the first Competitive Education Summits, held in 2015, 2016 and 2017.